CloudBoost/developers/en/query/basicqueries.md

 #####In this section

-In this section you'll learn about how to query CloudObjects from the database.
+In this section you'll learn about how to query [CloudObjects]( https://docs.cloudboost.io/#CloudObject) from the database.
 You will also learn few important queries like Distinct, queries on Geo-points and much more.

-In many cases, You need a powerful way to query data in your database and specify which objects you want to retrieve.
-CB.CloudQuery offers different ways to retrieve a list of objects you need.
+In many cases, you need a powerful way to query data in your database and specify which objects you want to retrieve.
+[CB.CloudQuery](https://docs.cloudboost.io/#CloudQuery) offers different ways to retrieve a list of objects you need.

-The general pattern is to create a CB.CloudQuery, put conditions on it, and then retrieve an Array of matching CB.CloudObject using find.
+The general pattern is to create a [CB.CloudQuery](https://docs.cloudboost.io/#CloudQuery), put conditions on it, and then retrieve an Array of matching [CB.CloudObject]( https://docs.cloudboost.io/#CloudObject) using find.

 #Basic Query Constraints